wakabibrian/React-Jonas/README.md

 -   Ternary operator has 3 parts; condition, true, and false parts
 -   The advantage of using a ternary operator is we can display some alternative
 -   We can not simply use an if else statement because of the rules of JSX.
 Inside JS mode we can not write simply javascript.
 We can write something which produces a value

+## 14. Conditional Rendering With Multiple Returns

+-   JSX can have multiple returns based on a condition.
+-   You can use any JavaScript like the if else since we are outside JSX
+-   Useful when rendering the entire component conditionally but not pieces of JSX